 How we manage lateness:

-- The school day starts at 8.50am when children can begin to come into school
+- The school day starts at 8.45am when children come into school

 - The school may contact parents/carers regarding lateness